 When the stable owner saw the 4 men, he said it was good to see them; everyone thought they were probably dead.
 The Norwegians asked why no one had set out to find them.
 They were a little taken aback when he replied that these things happened, and someone eventually came across the dead bodies and buried them.
 The Norwegians expressed their relief on finding the horses had returned home safely, and explained they would have to discuss if or how many of them would restart the journey.
 The livery owner said the horses would be available for the same rent, of course.
 This irritated our four heroes; they had already paid for the full trip once.
-160 years later, it's easy to see the liveryman's point.
-He'd given his best horses to travelers so foolish they didn't stake them on their first night on the trail.
-Even allowing the Norwegians to re-rent them probably seemed mighty generous to him!
+160 years later, its easy to see the liveryman's point.
+He'd given his best horses to travelers so foolish they didn't stake the horses on the first night on the trail.
+Even allowing them to rerent them probably seemed mighty generous to him!